 Learn How To Take Good Care of Your Teeth.

 Think about your voice.
 Try to write as if you’re talking to your best friend over lunch, or gossiping with your mom about your sister’s husband.
-Try to keep your blog posts simple enough that an eighth grader (on the honor roll) could read and understand easily.
+One of the best dental blogging tips you can get is to try to keep your posts simple enough that an eighth grader (on the honor roll) could read and understand easily.

 Trust me, unless you only want insomniacs and vampires for patients, avoid posting between the hours of 8 p.m. and 9 a.m.
 You want to post and share your blogs at high web-traffic time.
 That means from 1:30 – 3:30 p.m. on weekday afternoons.
 When people are slacking off at work (yeah, we know).